 Level your battle pets this week by brawling with Squirt

-Update: Tomorrow, October 15th, is now a surprise Super Squirt day for North America servers!
+Update: Today, February 12, is a Super Squirt day for North America servers!

 As the calendar shows, this week in World of Warcraft is the battle pet bonus event.
 Every six weeks there’s triple pet XP everywhere you do battle, plus a quest to do some PVP battles.
 But every few months, the stars align with the Menagerie rotation in a very special event.
 On this magic day — which is coincidentally today — every good little pet brawler will cash in their charms for pet treats, and hope there’s no lint in their safari hat.

 “You there, boy!” less savvy players will shout, “What day is today?”

 “Why sir,” the pet battlers will answer, “it’s Super Squirt Day.”

 A while back, the dev team realized something odd about player behavior and the Menagerie.
 You could repeat the daily battle as many times as your heart desired and, because the Menagerie had an elevated XP multiplier, people did.
 Nonstop.
 It was basically the story of Narcissus, only with less moralistic hand wringing about vanity and more cute pixels.
 So, to save us from ourselves, Blizzard nerfed the XP from all the Menagerie encounters into the ground, except one.
 The team helmed by a little girl named Squirt is the lone holdout that gives this multiplied XP.

 Today, Squirt Day falls on the pet battle holiday.
 As always, Lio the Lioness or Serr’ah will give you quick healing for a pittance of silver and an extra XP boost from pet treats if you give them charms.
 Though the pet treat XP is 50% of the original number, not the 300% boosted amount, cutting out that travel time makes it well worth the purchase.
 Even without extra doodads, this is the most efficient way to level a stable of pets, bar none.